How it works

 If your submission is incomplete or your certificate is out of date, we may issue a notice to fix and/or an infringement notice.
 This is billed on Wellington City Council time at $163.50 per hour.

-If the notice to fix isn’t acted on within the time frame stated, we may issue an infringement notice.
+If the notice to fix isn’t complied with by the time frame stated on the notice, we may issue an infringement notice, or initiate further enforcement action.

 The Council carries out audits from time to time to check that owners of buildings with BWoF requirements are meeting their obligations.